-- Prioritize projects that increase passive or low-intensity recreational opportunities using easements and recreation covenants. - Ensure that Ag + Open Space protected lands transferred to recreational partners are open to the public and continue to protect conservation features. - Acquire and convey trail easements in areas where regional or local trails are officially identified by recreational partners, particularly when such areas can link to existing segments of trail. - Partner to provide funding for a diverse portfolio of community open spaces, supporting the protection of conservation features and the connection of urbanized areas with natural and agricultural landscapes. - Provide a high-quality and culturally relevant education and outreach program to help the community make meaningful connections the land. - Partner with public agencies and non-profit organizations to ensure that all communities have open space to enjoy. - Consider opportunities on future acquisitions that expand, create, or connect new parks and open space preserves, trails, or access points to identified water trails. - Enhance connections between communities through open space investments.
+- Prioritize projects that increase passive or low-intensity recreational opportunities using easements and recreation covenants. - Ensure that Ag + Open Space protected lands transferred to recreational partners are open to the public and continue to protect conservation features. - Continue sustainable and climate friendly agriculture where appropriate on recreational lands. - Acquire and convey trail easements in areas where regional or local trails are officially identified by recreational partners, particularly when such areas can link to existing segments of trail. - Partner to provide funding for a diverse portfolio of community open spaces, supporting the protection of conservation features and the connection of urbanized areas with natural and agricultural landscapes. - Provide a high quality and culturally relevant education and outreach program to help all communities make meaningful connections to the land. - Partner with public agencies and non-profit organizations to ensure that all communities have open space to enjoy. - Consider opportunities on future acquisitions that expand, create, or connect new parks and open space preserves, trails, or access points to identified water trails. - Enhance connections between communities through open space investments.